Brohlbach (Moselle)

 Brohlbach is a river of Rhineland-Palatinate, Germany.
 It is a left tributary of the Moselle at Treis-Karden.

 History

-The Brohlbach flows through the municipalities of Kaisersesch and Cochem in the Cochem-Zell district.
-The source near Düngenheim is 472 m.a.s.l.
+The Brohlbach's source near Düngenheim is 472 m.a.s.l.
+It flows through the municipalities of Kaisersesch and Cochem in the Cochem-Zell district.
 It then flows through the area of the municipalities of Eulgem, Gamlen, Kaifenheim, Brachtendorf, Dünfus, Forst (Eifel) and Brohl.
-It flows into Treis-Karden at 82 m.a.s.l. into the Moselle.
+In Treis-Karden at 82 m.a.s.l. it flows into the Moselle.

 Catchment area

-The Brohlbach has a catchment area of 35 km^{2}.
+The Brohlbach has a catchment area of 35 km2.